Quick answer

 Can an estranged child still bring a claim under the 1975 Act?

 Yes.
 Estrangement does not automatically prevent a claim.
 The court considers factors such as the child’s financial dependency, your responsibility for them in the past, the size of the estate and any reasons for exclusion.
-A clear record of your reasons and any lifetime support you gave can make a claim less likely to succeed, but it cannot guarantee prevention.
+A clear record of your reasons and any lifetime support you gave can make a claim less likely to succeed, but it cannot expected prevention.

 Should we exclude an estranged child from our will?